WALNUT CREEK EDUCATION FOUNDATION TK-12

 👉 For those looking at UC/CSU and selective private universities and colleges, your student can take Advanced Placement and Honors classes in all subjects: including world languages, advanced and rigorous math, sciences, English, and the arts rivaling, if not exceeding private schools.

-👉 Las Lomas also offers career readiness through the Medical Careers pathway, a new course track for those interested in the healthcare industry.
+👉 Las Lomas also offers career readiness through the Medical Careers pathway, a track for those interested in the healthcare industry.
 The pathway offers an introduction to various medical careers possible, like nursing, administration, forensics, and more.

 👉